DonNy88/nestjs-user-crud-typeormsql-api/README.md

 - Create an endpoint to provide full user info by id (check if the user exist)
 - Create an endpoint to get users with queries parameter: pageNumber, pageSize, search, sort

+The User entity has this fields: id, name, middleName, surname, birthPlace, birthDate.
+The middleName is optional and the format of the birthDate is [UNIX Epoch time](https://en.wikipedia.org/wiki/Unix_time).

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.